dmaulikr/SeLeTiene/README.md

 5. Run it!

-Support iOS 7 and above!
+-Support iOS 7 and above!